Crypto Fundamentals

 • Swapping tokens (gas reduces proceeds on the disposal leg)

-Gas paid on non-trade transactions is recorded as a network fee expense in the income statement.
-This treatment applies to:
+Operating expense is the classification method where gas paid on non-trade transactions is recorded as a network fee expense in the income statement.
+The 4 transaction types that receive operating expense treatment are listed below.

 • Transferring crypto between wallets owned by the same entity